sergegithub22/portfolio-items/README.md

 HTML Template\
 Portfolio items design example\
 Built on flex and grid\
-For changing color scheme use head menu.
+For changing color scheme use head menu\
+Not rational.
+Just played with JS.
 ### Used:
  - HTML
  - CSS